Death at Love House: Plot

-Back at the mansion, Joel finds a book about witch spells, and becomes obsessed with Lorna, fantasizing about her.
-Moments later, the same man who scared Conan tries to murder Donna through carbon monoxide poisoning in a locked bathroom, and Joel and Clara are only just in time to save her.
-Donna initially insists on leaving, but decides to support her husband as he explains that he is near discovering Lorna's secrets and thus cannot leave yet.
+At the mansion, Joel finds a book about witch spells, and becomes obsessed with Lorna, fantasizing about her.
+Meanwhile, the same man who scared Conan tries to murder Donna through carbon monoxide poisoning in a locked bathroom, and Joel and Clara appear in time to save her.
+Donna initially insists on leaving, but decides to support Joel, who explains that he is near discovering Lorna's secrets and thus cannot leave yet.
 They next meet with Marcella Geffenhart, Lorna's self-proclaimed best friend.
 She tells them about "Father Eternal Fire", a spiritual man, though refuses to elaborate on the witchcraft blade that Donna found.
-After the conversation, Donna claims that Marcella is the woman who ran past Lorna's shrine on the first day of their arrival, and wants to continue meeting with Marcella.
-Joel, however, forbids her from doing so, explaining that Lorna deserves to have secrets.
+Donna later claims that Marcella is the woman who ran past Lorna's shrine on the first day of their arrival.
+She wants to continue meeting with Marcella.
+Joel forbids her from doing so, explaining that Lorna deserves to have secrets.

 That evening – in an obsessed rage - Joel breaks into Lorna's bedroom and reads about details of Joel Sr.'s affair with her.
 Donna, meanwhile, has again spotted the woman from day one and reaches out to Joel for help.
-The next morning, Donna pleads to leave, but Joel again protects Lorna and refuses to go.
-Donna then meets with Oscar who reveals that part of the healer's activities involved fire, and that her husband is not safe in the mansion.
-Donna hurries to save Joel, and finds a terrified Marcella at the mansion along with the witchcraft blade cut through a photo of her.
-As she looks around, she finds a rubber mask, a gray-hair wig and dress hanging on a hook, and realizes that "Clara Josephs" is actually a very much alive (and psychotic) Lorna Love.
-She rushes to save Joel, but he does not recognize her and instead turns to Clara/Lorna.
+The next morning, Donna meets with Oscar, who reveals that part of the healer's activities involved fire, and that Joel is not safe in the mansion.
+Donna hurries to save Joel, and finds a terrified Marcella at the mansion along with the blade cut through a photo of her.
+While looking around, she finds a rubber mask, a gray-hair wig and dress hanging on a hook, and realizes that "Clara Josephs" is actually a very much alive (and psychotic) Lorna Love.
+She rushes to save Joel, who does not recognize her and instead turns to Clara/Lorna.
 While under her spell, Joel kisses her at the shrine and fire breaks out.
 Donna goes in to save Joel, and leaves Clara/Lorna to burn to death.
 The supposed body of Lorna in the shrine melts in the fire, revealing it to have been a wax figure all along.
-The mansion is finally closed for good and the Gregorys leave to return home.
+The mansion is closed for good and the Gregorys leave to return home.